-An iOS update will not just bring new and improved features to your iPhone or iPad, it is also a great way to improve the security of your device and fix some of the problems that may occur with the device.
+An iOS update will not just bring new and advanced features to your iPhone or iPad, it is also a great way to fix some of the problems that occur on the device.
 But as you may now, updating your device can be hassle and the process often takes a long time especially if you are doing it over the air.
 This is one of the reasons why Apple recommends updating your device at night or when you are not using it.

-When we talk about an iOS 14 update is taking too long, the biggest question becomes: how long should the update process really take?
+When we talk about an iOS 14 taking forever to update, the biggest question becomes: how long should the update process really take?
 The simple answer is that the average over the air iOS update should take no more than 30 minutes.
 Therefore, if the process takes more than an hour and a half to complete, you likely have a problem on your hands and you should try some of the solutions below.

 The following are just some of the most effective solutions to deal with an iOS 14 update that is taking forever over the air.